 - The modern buildings combined with old style markets and a buzzing cultural way of life

 - Great seafood restaurants, shops and street sellers – soak it all in.

-Nampula is the centre of business in northern Mozambique therefore boasts several hotels and restaurants although it is not a main tourist destination.
-It is more often frequented by business travelers but does offer several notable attractions including museums, markets and cathedrals.
+Nampula is the centre of business in northern Mozambique, therefore, boasts several hotels and restaurants although it is not the main tourist destination.
+It is more often frequented by business travellers but does offer several notable attractions including museums, markets and cathedrals.

 Nampula is the capital city of Nampula Province in Mozambique and the third largest city in Mozambique after Maputo and Beira.
 It is home to the historical Ilha de Moçambique (Mozambique Island) which floats in the Indian Ocean some kilometres away.